zfcampus/apigility-documentation/modules/zf-development-mode.md

 Installation with Composer
 --------------------------

-1. Add `"zfcampus/zf-development-mode": "1.*"` to the `"require"` section your
+1. Add `"zfcampus/zf-development-mode": "2.*"` to the `"require"` section your
    `composer.json` file and run `php composer.phar update`.
-1. Copy `development.config.dist` to your application's `config/` directory, without renaming the file, and edit as required.
+1. Copy `development.config.php.dist` to your application's `config/` directory, without renaming the file, and edit as required.
 Commit this file to your version control system.
 1. Add any development modules to the `"require-dev"` section of your